juztin/misty/README.md

      % misty_init.sh
      ```

- 2. Start the Auto-Miner
+ 2. Start the Auto-Miner, and load into a Geth console

     ```bash
     % misty_run.sh
     ```

- 3. Start Mist
+ 3. Start Mist _(in another shell)_

     ```bash
     % misty.sh